nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ContactMate will update the list to show the new next contact date of the elderly and sort the list accordingly.
 You can also mark the specified elderly as called on a specific date and add notes.
+It is allowed to mark the same elderly multiple times on the same day.

 Format: `mark INDEX/NRIC [d/DATE] [o/NOTES]`